 Synopsis: HTTP Public Key Pinning is a controversial security standard created and championed by Google and now abandoned by them,

-and Firefox and Opera are likely not far behind.
+with Firefox and Opera likely not far behind.
 It was meant to mitigate one attack method, but created an even more dangerous one in the process.

 -- by Arthur J Musgrove

 What problem does HPKP attempt to solve?

 Internet communications are secured by TLS/SSL usually using the https protocol.

 This encryption ensures that an attacker cannot eavesdrop on communication.

 The encryption depends on certificates that confirm a site is

 who it says it is and provides the entry codes to the mathematical process